ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-detailed-vsi.md

 [{{site.data.keyword.dl_short}}](/docs/dl?topic=dl-dl-about) is the most secure way to enable connectivity from the application provider's on-premises environment to the management VPC.
 The speed and reliability of {{site.data.keyword.dl_short}} extends your organization’s data center network and offers more consistent, higher-throughput connectivity, keeping traffic within the {{site.data.keyword.cloud_notm}} network.
 When using {{site.data.keyword.dl_short}}, a private [{{site.data.keyword.alb_full}} (ALB)](/docs/vpc?topic=vpc-load-balancers) is used to distribute traffic among multiple server instances within the same region of your VPC.

 An alternative connectivity pattern requires use of the [{{site.data.keyword.vpn_vpc_short}}](/docs/vpc?topic=vpc-using-vpn) service to securely connect from your private network to the management VPC. {{site.data.keyword.vpn_vpc_short}} can be used as a static, route-based VPN or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network, or another VPC.
 When using {{site.data.keyword.vpn_vpc_short}}, you need to place the gateway in a subnet (shown in the lower left subnet in the diagram).

+ [Client {{site.data.keyword.vpn_vpc_short}}](/docs/vpc?topic=vpc-vpn-client-to-site-overview) provides client-to-site connectivity, which allows remote devices to securely connect to the VPC network using an OpenVPN software client.
+This solution is useful for telecommuters who want to connect to {{site.data.keyword.cloud_notm}} from a remote location, such as a home office, while still maintaining secure connectivity.
+To meet the control requirements, you should use full-tunnel mode.
+In full-tunnel mode, all traffic from a VPN client is routed to the VPN server, which is more secure (especially if connecting from an untrusted network).

 ### Bastion host
 {: #vpc-architecture-detailed-management-connectivity-vpn}